awie3di/docs/articles/quickstart/native/android/04-user-profile.md

 ## Request User Data

 Create instances of the API clients.
-You will use them to request the users' profile data.
+You will use them to request the user's profile data.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java